 - One (1) Certified Copy of the Original Certificate of Title

 At least 72 hours before your chosen ship date, you will need to present this documentation and your vehicle to customs at your port of departure.
 To find out where this is, simply contact the Port Director.

-Once U.S. customs has taken possession of your vehicle, they will conduct an inspection to ensure that the vehicle is clear of any foreign objects.
+Once U.S. customs has taken possession of your vehicle, they will inspect it to ensure that the vehicle is clear of any foreign objects.
 In addition, they will also review your documentation, ensuring that it is in order and reflects the car being presented.
-(To do this, they will check the VIN numbers present on the vehicle and then cross-reference those with the documents you have provided.)
+(To do this, they will check the VINs present on the vehicle and then cross-reference those with the documents you have provided.)